chiraggude/larabase/README.md

 **Note**: The URL depends on how you have configured your webserver.

 ## Upcoming Features
-* OAuth 1 & 2 - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
+* Social Login - Login via FaceBook, Twitter, LinkedIn, Google, Microsoft, GitHub
-* Track last login time, log in count and IP address
-* Expires sessions that have no activity in a specified period of time
 * User Suspension: A user can be temporarily banned from logging in to the app for a small interval (eg. 7 days)
 * User Banning: Admins can add a user's email to a banned list.
 A banned user will not be allowed to create a new account with their existing emails or social accounts (potentially)
 * Login Throttling: Locks an account after a specified number of failed sign-in attempts.
 Can unlock via email or after a specified time period.